LR20 Book Walk along Marion Tallgrass Trail - get your 20 minutes of reading and enjoy nature

 Originally dedicated in 2022

-A permanent Book Walk was dedicated September 19, 2022 at Marion Tallgrass Trail.
+A permanent Book Walk was dedicated on September 19, 2022, at Marion Tallgrass Trail.
 This LR20 Book Walk came to fruition through a grant from Marion Community Foundation, awarded in the 2021-2022 grant cycle.

 The LR20 Book Walk combines creating healthy bodies as well as healthy minds for families wishing to initiate their 20 minutes of reading in a fun and very engaging way.